 For information on the FMV of inherited property on the date of the decedent’s death, contact the executor of the decedent’s estate.
-Also, note that in 2015, Congress passed a new law that, under certain circumstances, requires an executor to provide a statement identifying the FMV of certain inherited property to be consistent with the value of the property as finally determined for Federal estate tax purposes.
+Also, note that in 2015, Congress passed a new law that, in certain circumstances, requires the recipient’s basis in certain inherited property to be consistent with the value of the property as finally determined for Federal estate tax purposes.
 Check What's New - Estate and Gift Tax for updates on final rules being promulgated to implement the new law.

 If you or your spouse gave the property to the decedent within one year before the decedent's death, see Publication 551, Basis of Assets.

 Report the sale on Schedule D (Form 1040), Capital Gains and Losses and on Form 8949, Sales and Other Dispositions of Capital Assets: